 For example, if you can see for one kilometer (1,000 meters) all around you, you are in a mist.
 If you can’t see that far, well then you are in a fog.

 Thick fog makes it difficult to see the surrounding landscape, and makes it very dangerous for driving.
-Although most vehicles nowadays have Fog lights to make you visible to other road users, it is still highly dangerous to drive in thick fog.
+Although most vehicles nowadays have fog lights to make you visible to other road users, it is still highly dangerous to drive in thick fog.

 HOW FOG FORMS ?

 Fog can easily form over cities, because the tiny specks of dust or smoke can easily condense around the water droplets.
-This is called smog, that can cause breathing problems and make people ill, due to the fact it’s a mixture of pollution and fog.
+This is called smog, which can cause breathing problems and make people ill, due to the fact it’s a mixture of pollution and fog.

 TYPES OF FOG !!!

 (1) RADIATION FOG –

 Normally occurs in the winter, with clear skies and calm conditions.
 Radiation fog usually disappears soon after sunrise as the ground warms.